awakzdev/aws-loadbalancer-app/README.md

 output.

  ## Requirements
- 1. Your domain must be registered with Route53
+ 1. You must have a registered domain.
- 2. You'll need to create an SSH Key
+ 2. Create an SSH Key.

- You may generate an SSH Key by using the command below :
+Generating an SSH Key:
  ```
 $ ssh-keygen -t ed25519
-(The key shouldn't include the .pub extension when used within .tfvars)
 ```
+**The key shouldn't include the .pub extension when used within .tfvars**
 ### Thats it!
-Your application should be served on the URL defined within `domain`.
+Your application should be served on the URL defined within the domain variable.

 # Feedback and Contributions